SEASONAL FIVE ELEMENT TREATMENTS

 Anne-Louise Smallen, our licensed acupuncturist on staff who was trained in the Five Element style of acupuncture at the Maryland University of Integrated Health (formerly Tai Sophia Institute), brings some of her unique training and approach to acupuncture with these special offerings throughout the year--offered at the specific time that the season changes.
 Read below to learn more about upcoming clinics, as well as previous ones.

-Here is a list of the 2019 Five Element Seasonal Treatments:
+here is a list of a previous year's Five Element Seasonal Treatments:

-(scroll further down this page for further information about each element's functions qualities)
+(scroll further down this page for further information about each element's functions and qualities)

 Meridians: Liver and Gallbladder